grimmlab/easyPheno/README.md

 - [Maura John, M.Sc.](https://bit.cs.tum.de/team/maura-john/)

 ## Citation
-Manuscript for publishing easyPheno as a scientific paper is currently under preparation.
+A manuscript for publishing easyPheno as a scientific paper is currently under preparation.